Introduction

 Policies & Due Diligence Processes

 Go Auto is committed to protecting human rights, founded on a strong belief in doing what is right and creating a safe and inclusive experience for all colleagues and workers across our value chain and for the many customers who choose our products and services.
-Through formal policies, codes of conduct for our employees, and adherence with provincial, state, and federal compliance standards, we strive to uphold the rights of customers, colleagues, and employees, as well as the many workers, including migrant and temporary laborers, across our companies.
+Through formal policies, codes of conduct for our employees, and adherence with provincial, state, and federal compliance standards, we strive to uphold the rights of customers, colleagues, and employees, as well as the many workers, including migrant and temporary labourers, across our companies.

 Assessment of Forced Labour & Child Labour Risks

 Go Auto has conducted a high-level assessment of the risks of forced labour or child labour within our operations and supply chains.
-We have reviewed various OEM’s Supply Chains Act Reports to gain an understanding of the OEM’s practices in place to mitigate forced labour and child labour risks, and we have consulted with other key suppliers to discuss the issue of modern slavery risks within the supply chain network.
+We have reviewed various OEM Supply Chains Act reports to gain an understanding of the OEM’s practices in place to mitigate forced labour and child labour risks, and we have consulted with other key suppliers to discuss the issue of modern slavery risks within the supply chain network.

 Despite the safeguards put in place by the OEMs, we are keenly aware of the potential for Go Auto to cause or contribute, directly or indirectly, to modern slavery through our operations and supply chain where aspects of manufacturing are outsourced to geographical locations with higher instances of modern slavery practices.
 We are working to better understand the supply chains of all key partners and their corresponding modern slavery policies and practices to mitigate forced labour and child labour risks going forward.